 - Substantive editing – Sometimes called Developmental editing, this type of editing will look at the overall structure of your work.
-The editor will consider the organizational structure, how your material is presented, and in what order ensures a logical flow to better aid the end-user.
+The editor will consider the organizational structure, how your material is presented, and in what order to ensure a logical flow to better aid the end-user.

 - Proofreading – Copyediting and proofreading are both looking for mechanical errors in spelling, grammar, and punctuation.
 The difference lies in where they happen within the editing process.
-Proofreading typically happens after the layout is complete, but before print proofs are ordered.
-Although, it’s not uncommon for proofreading to occur before layout and again after layout.
+Proofreading typically happens after the layout is complete but before ordering print proofs.
+Although, it’s not uncommon for proofreading to occur before and after layout.

 - Budget for editing – Editing and/or proofreading both cost money.
 Nobody works for free.
 If they do, you get what you pay for.

-- What should editing cost? – There are many opinions on this topic so, please do your own research.
-My research, when launching my freelance business, found that most RPG industry editors charge between 3 to 10 cents per word.
+- What should editing cost? – There are many opinions on this topic.
+Therefore, please do your own research.
+When launching my freelance business, my research found that most RPG industry editors charge between 3 to 10 cents per word.
 The price per word will depend on the type of editing you want the editor to do.

 - Use a proofreader – In addition to hiring an independent editor, it is wise to hire someone to proofread your material once all editing and layout are complete.
-This final step is meant to catch any issues that were previously missed or have crept in during the implementation of editorial changes and/or layout.
+This final step is meant to catch any previously missed issues or those that have crept in during editorial changes and/or layout implementation.
 This will help ensure your final product shines!

 - Build a relationship with your editor – Once you find an editor that provides you the feedback you expect and delivers timely results, build that relationship.
 Hire them again for a future project.
 Each of you should go out of your way to build this relationship.
 One that will hopefully last a long time and bring high-quality gaming material to gamers around the globe!

-I am very passionate about my work and spending my hard-earned money on gaming books.
-It’s a total let down to find out that it is horribly written and riddled with grammatical errors that make reading it a painful experience.
-In the end, it doesn’t matter how pretty your book is, or if it delivered on time.
-If it is poorly written and edited it’s worthless—your customers are going to let you know.
+I am very passionate about my work and about spending my hard-earned money on gaming books.
+It’s a total letdown to find out that a book with a great pitch is horribly written and riddled with grammatical errors, making reading it a painful experience.
+In the end, it doesn’t matter how pretty your book is or if it is delivered on time.
+If it is poorly written and edited, it is virtually worthless—your customers will let you know.

 If you enjoy getting your industry news from us, reading our honest reviews, or any of our helpful articles, please consider becoming one of our valued Patrons.
 Please click the banner above to visit our Patreon site to learn more about how you can help support us and be a part of the Boxcar Nation.